Youth

-The development stages of children and adolescents differ greatly from that of adults.
-As I’m sure you know, this is especially evident in their attention span and their energy level!
-For this reason, it is often ideal to have a child specialist work with your child or teen.
-A specialist can incorporate activities and play into counseling that helps your child or teen retain the information worked on throughout the counseling session.
+For this reason, it is often ideal to have an experienced child/adolescent therapist work with your child or teen.
+He/she can incorporate activities and play into counseling that helps your child or teen retain the information worked on throughout the counseling session.
 They can also guide parents and legal guardians in parenting techniques to reinforce material learned in the counseling session.

-New Client Paperwork for Children & Teens
+New Client Paperwork for Children & Teens:

 We strongly recommend you fill out this form ahead of time so that you have time to attain the information required for the provider to see your child or teen.
 If you are unable to complete the packet beforehand, please plan to arrive 20 minutes early so that this packet can be completed without interrupting session time.
 Blank packets will be printed on colored paper and located on clipboards in our office lobby.